 Part II: International Taxation (30 Marks)

 It contains the provisions relating to the taxation of international transactions and Non – residents, Double taxation relief, Advance rulings, Overview of Model tax conventions, tax treaties etc.

 Paper 8: Indirect Tax Laws (Maximum 100 Marks)

 This paper has been divided into two parts :

 Part I: Goods and Services Tax (75 Marks)

 It Covers the entire provisions, Rules & Regulations, Notifications of the Central Goods and Services Tax (CGST) Act, 2017 and Integrated Goods and Services Tax (IGST) Act, 2017.
 It contains concepts related to Levy & Collection of CGST, IGST, Place of Supply, Time and value of supply, Input tax credit, Computation of GST Liability, Provisions relating to electronic commerce, Administration of GST, Assessment & Audit, Demand & Recovery, Appeals & Revisions etc.

 Part II: Customs & FTP (25 Marks)

-It Covers the entire provisions, Notifications of the Customs Act, 1962 and the Customs Tariff Act, 1975 regarding Levy & Exemption from Custom Duties, its types, Classification and Valuation of import and export, Import and export procedures, provisions relating to coastal Goods and Vessels Carrying Coastal Goods – Warehousing, Drawback, Demand and Recovery, Refund, Provisions relating to Prohibited Goods Notified Goods, specified Goods, illegal importation / exportation of Goods Search, Seizure and other Provisions, and foreign trade policy to the extent relevant to the indirect tax Laws.
+It Covers the entire provisions, Notifications of the Customs Act, 1962 and the Customs Tariff Act, 1975 regarding Levy & Exemption from Customs Duties, its types, Classification and Valuation of import and export, import and export procedures, provisions relating to coastal Goods and Vessels Carrying Coastal Goods – Warehousing, Drawback, Demand and Recovery, Refund, Provisions relating to Prohibited Goods Notified Goods, specified Goods, illegal importation/exportation of Goods Search, Seizure and other Provisions, and foreign trade policy to the extent relevant to the indirect tax Laws.